 Like most mining towns from that time, the town centre is made up of two straight parallel streets, making it compact and easy to explore.

-“Today Røros is more known for it’s excellent food, the beautiful church and the fantastic architecture.
+“Today, Røros is more known for it’s excellent food, beautiful church and fantastic architecture.
 But we must not forget what made all this possible: the miners,” says Augensen.

-The town is built entirely of wood, and interlinked with a cultural landscape that shows – in an outstanding and almost complete manner – how mining operations, transportation, and the way of life had to be adapted to the requirements of the natural environment.
+The town is built entirely of wood and is interlinked with a cultural landscape that shows – in an outstanding and almost complete manner – how mining operations, transportation, and the way of life had to be adapted to the requirements of the natural environment.